Amazon wants to make your life easier. Here's how it's changing grocery shopping - KTVZ

 Amazon wants to showcase the software’s “continued ability to scale and adapt to new environments and selection,” said Dilip Kumar, the company’s vice president of Physical Retail and Technology, in a statement.

 As they enter the new Fresh store’s entrance, customers who want to use the Just Walk Out option will be prompted to scan a QR code from their Amazon app, scan their palm or insert the payment card linked to their Amazon account.
-Only Amazon Prime members can use the technology.
+Anyone with an Amazon account can use the technology.

 Some analysts see this as a play for Amazon to increase Prime membership and keep customers coming back.

-Note: Correction: This story previously misstated which Amazon customers can use the technology.